debuggify/debuggify.github.com/source/index.markdown

 This will run a server on default port `9999`

+### Setup Debuggify Dashboard ###

-Open http://dashboard.debuggify.net in browser.
+Open `http://dashboard.debuggify.net/app/dashboard/index.html` in browser.
 Go to any page and click on the bookmarket.
 Now open the browser console run commands

     console.log('I love debugging')
     console.error('I hate bugs');

-The message will appear in the dashboard.
+If everything went right the messages will appear in the dashboard.

 ## Usage ##